 Learn what some of the best athletes in the world eat, how they fuel themselves and lessons learned along the way.

 This week we sat down with CrossFit athlete Andrea Ager.
-Ager, a former collegiate track and field athlete, is a member of the 4th Fittest Team in the world (Team Dynamix) and the NPGL’s New York Rhinos.
+Ager, a former collegiate track and field athlete, member of the 2016 CrossFit Games 4th Fittest Team in the world (Team Dynamix) and the NPGL’s New York Rhinos.
 Over the seven years she’s done CrossFit, she’s moved regions, changed programming and experimented with personal diet and body weight, always being open to going back to the drawing board year after year and growing as an athlete from those experiences.

 Athlete Daily: How has your approach to nutrition changed over the seven years you’ve been doing CrossFit?